 Manuel Zumaya Robles, ERASMUS-Student from Mexiko

-This decision was the best option for me in order to be a better person and have a bigger international vision.
-I recommend to all international students to have this kind of experiences, because you grow in different ways and it’s something that will help you to find your life way.
-Germany is a great country that I will never forget - especially his culture and lovely people.
+This decision was the best option for me to become a better person and gain a greater international perspective.
+I recommend to all international students to have this kind of experiences, because as a person you can grow in different ways and it’s something that will help you to find your path in life.
+Germany is a great country that I will never forget - especially its culture and its loving people.